avattathil/quckstart_lab/README.md

 > Warning: Be sure to add the python bin dir to your $PATH

-If you are using windows use the ec2 template https://raw.githubusercontent.com/aws-quickstart/taskcat/master/installer/ec2/templates/taskcat.template
+If you are using windows:
+Use the ec2 template: https://raw.githubusercontent.com/aws-quickstart/taskcat/master/installer/ec2/templates/taskcat.template

 # Sample cfn-project